 The third component of this multi-year interdisciplinary project was a series of photographs begun in 2002 in which Gonzales-Day went to visit and photograph sites where lynchings took place, or may have taken place, in California.
 The resulting work came to be known as the “Searching for California Hang Trees” series, which sought to emphasize another kind of erasure or absence and as a personal journey to memorialize a history that has been all but overlooked, not only for the killing of Latino/as, and other persons of color, but that the race of the victims may have contributed to the lack of memorials and/or the amount of historical documentation available.

 The images in the “Erased Lynching” series began in 2002 and were derived from appropriated lynching postcards and archival source material from which Gonzales-Day removed the victim and the rope from each image.
-This conceptual gesture was intended to redirect the viewers attention away from the lifeless body of the lynch victim and towards the mechanisms of lynching themselves.
-The work asks viewers to consider the crowd, the spectacle, the role of the photographer, and even the impact of flash photography, and their various contributions to our understanding of this dismal past.
+This conceptual gesture was intended to direct the viewers attention away from the lifeless body of the lynch victim and towards the mechanisms of lynching themselves.
+The work asks viewers to consider the crowd, the spectacle, the role of the photographer, and even the impact of flash photography, and their various contributions to our understanding of racialized violence in this Nation.
 The perpetrators, when present, remain fully visible, jeering, laughing, or pulling at the air in what can only be described as a deadly pantomime.
 As such, this series strives to make the invisible –visible, and to resist the re-victimization of the lynching victim.